Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Build your MVP with Sharetribe

-If you’re looking to launch your MVP quickly, Sharetribe could be a great option for you.
-You can set your peer-to-peer rental, product, or service marketplace up in minutes, and all the essential features you need to get your business up and running come included.
+If you’re looking to launch your MVP quickly, Sharetribe could be a great option.
+You can set up your peer-to-peer rental, product, or service marketplace in minutes, and all the essential features you need to get your business up and running come included.

-You don’t need to code anything, and technical details like hosting, maintenance, and updates are taken care of for you.
+You don’t need to code anything; technical details like hosting, maintenance, and updates are taken care of for you.
 You can use Sharetribe to launch your marketplace in less than a day and start learning from early users.

 Sharetribe Console, open on the user management page.
 On the left, you can see the new navigation with sections for Management and Build features.